FelixOnline/v2/content/articles/2013-8-7-university-of-london-bans-student-protests.md

 subtitle: >
   The breakdown in the relationship between the University of London and the University of London Union continues as the University bans student protests on its property.
 date: "2013-08-07 08:30:10 +0100"

 # Attributes from Felix Online V1
 id: "3748"
 old_path: /news/3748/university-of-london-bans-student-protests
 aliases:
  - /news/3748/university-of-london-bans-student-protests
+imported: true
+comments:
+ - You raise a fair point If she had left with the police peacefully she would have stood a much better chance of getting away with her freedom or a slight tap on the wristThe video was interesting to watch as was the attitude of the students to the policeIm keeping an eye out for the results of the case Have you seen the video of her being arrested httpwwwyoutubecomwatchvkahUH7JaFREShe bloody deserves to be arrested for the way she and the other idiots around there acted kicking and screaming on the floor like a child is not the way to get your point  across unless your point is that youre an immature idiot with jumped up ideas  and no concept of the consequences of your actions Whether or not you consider chalking to be a crime you should deal with in through the correct and proper channels She should be cleared of criminal damage but shes definitely guilty of resisting arrestUniversity of London bans student protests but set up The Extreme energy Initiative which does not in

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - jal08

+# Homepage control params
 headline: true
 featured: true